Exceptional Health and Nursing Programs in New Jersey

 Students and professionals at all levels can take advantage of the University’s Health Studies, Health Promotion, Health and Physical Education with an Education (K-12) endorsement, RN, RN to BSN, RN to MSN, RN to MSN Direct, Doctor of Nursing Practice, post-master’s certificates, post-baccalaureate certificates, and nursing continuing education programs.
 Monmouth is now one of only three schools to offer Physician Assistant programs in New Jersey.

 Monmouth is building state-of-the-art training facilities on its West Long Branch campus, and the University dedicated a new location to its expanding graduate programs at the Graduate Center at Monmouth Park Corporate Center.

 The School of Nursing and Health Studies is comprised of four academic departments:

 The nursing faculty members believe that health is a dynamic process influenced by the individual’s holistic response to the environment.
-We offer an upper-division BSN degree for RNs; a pre-licensure BSN degree for students new to nursing; MSN programs in Adult-Gerontological Primary Care Nurse Practitioner, Family Nurse Practitioner, Psychiatric and Mental Health Nurse Practitioner, Nursing Administration, Nursing Education, School Nursing, and Forensic Nursing; an MS in Physician Assistant degree; and a Doctor of Nursing Practice (DNP).
-We also offer post-master’s certificates in Adult-Gerontological Nurse Primary Care Practitioner, Family Nurse Practitioner, Psychiatric and Mental Health, Nursing Administration, and Nursing Education.
-In addition, we have post-baccalaureate certificates in School Nursing and Forensic Nursing.
+We offer a pre-licensure BSN degree for students new to nursing; MSN programs in Adult-Gerontological Primary Care Nurse Practitioner, Family Nurse Practitioner, Psychiatric and Mental Health Nurse Practitioner, Nursing Education; and a Doctor of Nursing Practice (DNP).
+We also offer post-master’s certificates in Adult-Gerontological Nurse Primary Care Practitioner, Family Nurse Practitioner, Psychiatric and Mental Health, and Nursing Education.
+In addition, we have post-baccalaureate certificates in School Nursing.